Diversity and inclusion in images

 While it is important to consider various aspects of diversity in images, trying to represent all races, gender identities, ethnicities, etc. in every image is impossible and could seem unnatural.
 A more thoughtful approach will depict more authentic and realistic images.

 Do not attempt to show every aspect of diversity in every image (see “Performative diversity in images”).
 Instead, be thoughtful about what makes sense for your content, its purpose, and your audience.
 For example, in an image of multiple people, consider whether you can include at least some varied characteristics (e.g., race, gender, age), and make sure that when you choose an image of a single person, you’re not always depicting the same attributes in the same combinations.
 Seek guidance and feedback from others to evaluate whether your images are depicting diversity and are inclusive.
-In addition, involve diverse people in the process of choosing, creating, and editing images for your content (see “Involve diverse people in the creative process”).
+In addition, involve a diverse group of people in the process of choosing, creating, and editing images for your content (see “Involve a diverse group of people in the creative process”).

 - Blackillustrations.com: Photo library of illustrations of Black people